(Pocket-lint) - Twitter a couple years ago randomly decided to mess up how it shows tweets from people you follow in the timeline.

-It took the reverse-chronological feed and applied an algorithm meant to surface tweets it thinks you'd care about most.
+It took the old, reverse-chronological feed and applied an algorithm meant to surface tweets it thinks you'd care about most.
 The goal was to drive user engagement.
 But it meant you would see things like "tweets you may have missed" at the top of your timeline.
 At any point, you could pull-to-refresh to get an up-to-the-second experience, but many people hated seeing old tweets every time they opened Twitter on their phone or desktop.

-For instance, you would see a tweet about some viral moment in a sporting event that occurred 23 hours earlier, rather than a true stream of real-time tweets.
-And even if you did pull-to-refresh, after scrolling down a bit, you'd again see old tweets inserted into your feed.
-Thankfully, even though it took awhile, Twitter is beginning to backpedal on this controversial decision.
+For instance, you've probably seen a day-old tweet about some viral moment in a sporting event, rather than a true stream of real-time tweets.
+And, even if you did pull-to-refresh, after scrolling down a bit, you probably saw more old tweets inserted into your feed.
+Thankfully, even though it took awhile, Twitter has backpedalled on this annoying experience.
 Here's what you need to know.

 - Here’s why you must change your Twitter password

 - Twitter Bookmarks: How to save tweets you may want to revisit

 - Tweetstorms are now official: How to thread your tweets together

 Well, Facebook and Instagram had begun shifting from the previously orderly way of doing things to serve up posts you most likely want to see most.
 Think about it: If you have a 1,000 friends on Facebook, you don't want to see every single thing each and every one of them post.
 Facebook thinks you don't, anyway, so it uses algorithms to show posts that likely matter most.